mbhola/om-ratings/README.md

    1. Register Namespace
       - Make PBO org as DevHub
-          Setup >> Dev Hub, and enable Dev Hub and Second-generation packaging
+          - Setup >> Dev Hub, and enable Dev Hub and Second-generation packaging
-      - Create a unique namespace in a developer edition org from your Environment Hub App Launcher >> Environment Hub and create a developer edition org In developer edition org and go to Setup >> Package Manager >> Namespace Settings >> Edit and create a unique namespace
+      - Create a unique namespace in a developer edition org from your Environment Hub
+          - App Launcher >> Environment Hub and create a developer edition org
+          - In developer edition org and go to Setup >> Package Manager >> Namespace Settings >> Edit and create a unique namespace
       - Register that namespace to your DevHub
-          Dev Hub org, go to App Launcher >> Namespace Registries >> Link Namespace
+          - Dev Hub org, go to App Launcher >> Namespace Registries >> Link Namespace

    2. Dev+Test in Scratch Org
-      - Create a scratch org to develop and test your app Auth CLI to Dev Hub Org sf org login web -d -a myDevHubAlias Make sure your project-scratch-def.json file has the org shape Replace namespace in sfdx-project.json with one created above Create a scratch org with sf org create scratch -f config/project-scratch-def.json -a MyScratchOrg --set-default
+      - Create a scratch org to develop and test your app
+          - Auth CLI to Dev Hub Org sf org login web -d -a myDevHubAlias
+          - Make sure your project-scratch-def.json file has the org shape
+          - Replace namespace in sfdx-project.json with one created above
+          - Create a scratch org with sf org create scratch -f config/project-scratch-def.json -a MyScratchOrg --set-default
-      - Develop and test your app in Scratch org and pull changes once done with sf retrieve metadata
+      - Develop and test your app in Scratch org and pull changes once done with sf retrieve metadata (or clone this repo)
-      - Stage and Commit changes to git, then push to your branch in the remote repo
+      - Stage and Commit changes to git, then push to your branch in the remote repo (n/a if cloning this repo)

    3. Package the App
       - Create your package with sf package create -n "My Package Name" -r force-app -t Managed